chrispugliese/SampleShare/README.md

 Thank you to all the contributors for their hard work and dedication to the project.

-credit wavesurfer, bootstrap, chatgpt, fontawesome, django guy chatgpt was used in cssing, javascripting, and wherever we lacked knowledge
+credit wavesurfer, bootstrap, chatgpt, fontawesome, django guy, chatgpt was used in cssing, javascripting, and wherever we lacked knowledge